hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 ## Hardware Requirements<a name="baremetal"></a>

-You must have the following hardware and network configuration:
+You must have the following hardware configuration:

 - At least 9 and no more than 100 baremetal systems meeting the requirements as listed below.